ala-boutabia/Travel-website/README.md

 # Travel-website
-A responsive travel website using html css and javascript.
+A responsive travel website using html, scss and javascript.